workwithkp96/EmailService/README.md

 To run this project, you need:
 Java 11 or higher
 Maven
-Kafka installed and running (for Kafka-based communication) A Gmail account with App Password configured for sending emails
+Kafka installed and running (for Kafka-based communication) check main->resource->static A Gmail account with App Password configured for sending emails